 - Shallow, or you cannot get a deep breath

 - You need to lean forward when sitting, to breathe more easily

 - Your fingertips, or the skin around your fingernails, are blue

-- You feel dizzy or have chest pain
+- You feel dizzy, pass out (syncope), or have chest pain

 - You have increased leg swelling